gallantries/gallantries.github.io/_events/2019-03-25-first-galantries-workshop.md

         lon: 7.848305
 ---

-The [Gallantries team]({% link team.md %}) is offering its first RNA-seq workshop for beginners on May, 6-8th.
+The [Gallantries team]({% link team.md %}) is offering its first RNA-seq workshop for beginners on June, 11-12th.

 This workshop will cover:
 - Galaxy introduction
 - Introduction to High-Throughput Sequencing and Quality Control
 - Reference-based RNA-seq data analysis
-- Introduction to R
-- Manipulation and visualization of the RNA-seq data using R

 It will be delivered simultaneously at two locations across Europe ([Rotterdam, NL and Freiburg, DE](#venues)).